I. Program Adoption

 - Require, by contract, that service providers have such policies and procedures in place.

-- Require, by contract, that service providers review the university’s Program and report any red flags to the vice chancellor for finance and administration or the university employee with primary oversight of the service provider relationship.
+- Require, by contract, that service providers review the university’s Program and report any red flags to the associate vice chancellor for finance or the university employee with primary oversight of the service provider relationship.